-The Boston University Alzheimer’s Disease Center (BU ADC) and Chronic Traumatic Encephalopathy Center is involved in a variety of clinical, research, and education activities concerning Alzheimer’s disease, Chronic Traumatic Encephalopathy and other related diseases.
+The Boston University Alzheimer’s Disease Research Center (BU ADRC) and Chronic Traumatic Encephalopathy Center are involved in a variety of clinical, research, and education activities concerning Alzheimer’s disease, Chronic Traumatic Encephalopathy and other related diseases.
 These activities are funded by grants awarded from the National Institutes of Health (NIH) and non-profit organizations.
 However, private donations are equally important to advancing the BU ADC’s mission, which are made by our participants, families, and members of the public who wish to contribute to our fight against Alzheimer’s disease, Chronic Traumatic Encephalopathy, and other related diseases.

 Three Ways to Donate

 Please use the online form to donate through the web.
 Once directed to the online form you may chose which fund you would like to chose.
 All donations will go straight to our cashiers office.

 If you would like to mail in a donation instead, you can download the form and mail it directly to our Center.
 Please make your check payable to “Trustees of the Boston University” and indicate “which of the above funds you would like to donate too” in the memo line.

 Mail your gift to: